ondrej-nemec/TOTI/README.md

 1. List of [modules](#modules).
 1. How from session content create `User`.
 See [Permissions](#permissions).
 1. URL of login page.
-On this URL will be redirected if somebody try request on secured URL without being logged.
-See [Permissions](#permissions).
+On this URL will be redirected if somebody try request on secured URL without being logged. `NULL` means no redirection and Error 403 will be occured.

 After creating new instance, `Application` class: